 And if you want to water at regular intervals then you can’t skip on a timer when they are so affordable and automatic.
 This Melnor digital timer on Amazon is the same one sold at my local brick & mortar store and it’s almost always priced lower on Amazon too.

 Your water usage needs will also vary so make sure to figure out how much water your flower bed needs per week before you set your soaker hose on a timer.
 Factors will depend on plant type, plant size, garden soil structure, and the size of the garden area.

 There are also two types of soaker hoses available on the market normally; the flat hoses and the round hoses, both of which are better for certain things in certain situations.
 This post compares flat and round soaker hoses if you are curious.

 Many soakers also come with flow regulators inside the soaker hose in lieu of a stand alone regulator that you can buy and install yourself.
 These regulators you can buy are generally better but the pre-installed plastic regulators will also slow the water flow to a more reasonable flow rate.

-Finally it is also advisable to connect a backflow preventor to ensure water doesn’t backup into your household water supply.
+Finally it is also advisable to connect a backflow preventer to ensure water doesn’t backup into your household water supply.
 With pressurized hoses this is even more important.

 Do Soaker Hoses Save Water?